roanuz/py-cricket/README.md

-# 'py-cricket' Library for Python
-#From Roanuz Cricket API
+# py-cricket library for Roanuz Cricket API
-py-cricket Library for Python using Roanuz Cricket API's.
-Easy to install and simple way to access all Cricket API's.
+py-cricket library for Python using Roanuz Cricket API's.
+Easy to install and simple way to access all Roanuz Cricket API's.
 Its a Python library for showing Live Cricket Score, Cricket Schedule and Statistics.

 Avialble match and season for testing are,
 * `[match key ="iplt20_2013_g30"]`